TexPoint Frequently Asked Questions

 - How do I install Ghostscript?

-- For Windows: We have used GPL Ghostscript.
+We have used GPL Ghostscript.
 Get the latest GPL version of Ghostscript for which you can find Microsoft

 Windows self-extracting packages, which are easy to install.